ModelEarth/localsite/start/README.md

 https://[your account].Github.io/[repo name]

+<section id="webroot"></section>

 ## 2. Activate a webroot folder on your computer

-The following will allow you to launch [http://localhost:8887/localsite/](http://localhost:8887/localsite/) to view multiple repos in the same webroot.
+The following will allow you to launch [http://localhost:8887/localsite/](http://localhost:8887/localsite/).&nbsp; You'll view multiple repos in the same webroot.

 Create a web root folder called "webroot" or "modelearth", or use your existing web root.
 Go to the web root folder and run the following to view pages locally at http://localhost:8887